rethinkdb/horizon/GETTING-STARTED.md

 |Auto creates tables         | ❌        | ✅  | `--auto-create-table`|
 |Auto creates indexes        | ❌        | ✅  | `--auto-create-index`|

+So when using `hz serve --dev` you don't have to worry about explicitly creating tables, or  worry about creating indexes to ensure your Horizon queries are always fast.
+As well, Horizon will start an instance of RethinkDB specifically for Horizon and create a `rethinkdb_data` folder in your current directory when you start `hz serve --dev`

+> Using authentication _requires_ that you use https.
+To setup authentication for your app you will have to use `hz serve` without `--dev` and with `--key` and `--cert` flags as well as any other options you require.

-Here is
+Here you can find
 <a href="https://github.com/rethinkdb/horizon/tree/next/cli#hz-serve">the complete list of command line flags</a> for `hz serve` ➡️.

-On your local dev machine, you will likely always use `hz serve --dev` which will begin a new instance of RethinkDB for you and will automatically create tables and indexes.
+On your local dev machine, you will usually use `hz serve --dev` which will begin a new instance of RethinkDB for you and will automatically create tables and indexes.
 However, if you deploy your own [Horizon Cloud](https://github.com/rethinkdb/horizon-cloud), you'll need to setup and configure your own instance of Horizon Server.

 ### Configuring Horizon Server

-Horizon Server is also configurable via the `.hzconfig` file which is in the [toml](https://github.com/toml-lang/toml) config format.
+Horizon Server is configurable via the `.hzconfig` file which is in the [toml](https://github.com/toml-lang/toml) config format.
 By default, `hz serve` will look for this file in the current working directory.
 Here is [an example `.hzconfig` file from the Horizon CLI documentation](https://github.com/rethinkdb/horizon/tree/next/cli#hzconfig-file) ➡️.

+> Be warned that there is a precedence to config file setting in the order of:
+> environment variables > config file > command-line flags

 ---